mdsol-share/crichton/doc/api_descriptor_documents.md

 repositories for any URIs that it references.
 - The Descriptor Document separates the definition of protocol and media-type information from the semantic definition of the resource's semantic data and transitions as a RESTful design tool.
 - The Descriptor Document facilitates API design in a contract-first fashion.
-By first focusing on the semantic definitions of a resource and its states, you can design an API and generate a human-readable contract directly from the _API Descriptor Document_.
+By focusing on the semantic definitions of a resource and its states, you can design an API and generate a human-readable contract directly from the _API Descriptor Document_.

-The Crichton library uses {file:doc/resource_descriptors.md Resource Descriptors} defined in API Descriptor documents to generate service responses and to generate related ALPS profiles.
+The Crichton library uses {file:doc/resource_descriptors.md Resource Descriptors} that are defined in API Descriptor documents to generate service responses and to generate related ALPS profiles.
 These profiles can further be included in responses that ALPS-aware Hypermedia agents can consume for different media-types.

 This document uses key words that follow [RFC2119](http://tools.ietf.org/html/rfc2119) standards.
 These key words
 include: "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL".

-For more information, {file:doc/roadmap.md#design-goals Design Goals}.
+For more information Descriptor Document elements, see the {file:doc/roadmap.md#design-goals Design Goals} documentation.

 ## Properties and Examples<a name="properties-and-examples"></a>
 _API Descriptor Documents_ are built by specifying a set of metadata and [descriptor elements](#descriptor-elements).